chaintope/glueby/README.md

   config.utxo_provider_config = {
     # The amount that each utxo in utxo pool posses.
     default_value: 1_000,
     # The number of utxos in utxo pool.
+This size should not be greater than 2000.
     utxo_pool_size: 20
   }
 end